Aarushi-Sachdeva/Aarushi-Sachdeva/README.md

 Hi, I’m @Aarushi-Sachdeva.
-I am currently a sophomore at Swarthmore College, PA.
-I am a Computer Science major and physics minor.
+I am a junior at Swarthmore College, PA, United States.
+I am a Computer Science major.
+I am extremely passionate about buidling ergonomic and eduational web applications.
 You can reach me through my email: aarushisachd01@gmail.com

 <!---
 Aarushi-Sachdeva/Aarushi-Sachdeva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.